Monte Cristo, Washington

 Monte Cristo is a ghost town northwest of Monte Cristo Peak, in eastern Snohomish County in western Washington.
 The town was active as a mining area for gold and silver from 1889 to 1907, and later became a resort town that operated until 1983.

-Location
+Geography

 Monte Cristo is located at the headwaters of the South Fork Sauk River in eastern Snohomish County.
 It lies in the valley between Silvertip Peak and Cadet Peak.
 The town is connected via a trail to the Mountain Loop Highway, which continues west to Granite Falls and north to Darrington.

 The Monte Cristo Peak, named for the town, is located to the southeast.